OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Out-File.md

 ### -Width

-Specifies the number of characters in each line of output.
+Specifies the maximum number of characters in each line of output.
 Any additional characters are truncated, not wrapped.
-If this parameter is not used, the width is determined by the characteristics of the host.
+If this parameter isn't used, the width is determined by the characteristics of the host.
 The default for the PowerShell console is 80 characters.
+If you want to control the width for all invocations of `Out-File` as well as the redirection operators (`>` and `>>`), set `$PSDefaultParameterValues['Out-File:Width'] = 2000` before using `Out-File`.

 ```yaml
 Type: System.Int32